data-apis/scipy-2023-presentation/paper.rst

 Motivating Example
 ------------------

-TODO
+*TODO*

 History of the Consortium
 =========================

-..
-TODO: Distill this blog post https://data-apis.org/blog/announcing_the_consortium/, as well as more recent history like the standard releases.
+*TODO: Distill this blog post
+https://data-apis.org/blog/announcing_the_consortium/, as well as more recent history like the standard releases.*

 The Data APIs Consortium was formed in 2020, with the goal of unifying API standards for Python array and dataframe libraries.